PaycheckCalculatorOnline logo

 Hourly → Salary (full year):

-Multiply hourly rate × 2,080 for the equivalent annual salary.
+Multiply hourly rate × 2,080 for the annual salary equivalent at 40 hours/week.

-Salaried employees often work more than 40 hours/week without additional pay.
-If you work 50 hours/week on a salaried position, your effective hourly rate is:
+The 2,080-hour figure assumes you work exactly 40 hours per week.
+Many salaried employees work 45–55 hours per week without additional pay.
+If you routinely work 50 hours on a salaried position, your effective hourly rate is:

 $75,000 ÷ (50 hrs × 52 weeks = 2,600 hrs) = $28.85/hour — 20% less than the nominal equivalent.